 For many years, emergency lighting in all kinds of facilities was accomplished with a familiar battery-powered device, known as “unit equipment.”
 Architects and designers gritted their teeth and dialed down their aesthetic expectations, since there was not much choice in code-compliant emergency lighting solutions except ugly, uglier, and ugliest.

 To keep up with this trend, significant changes occurred in the National Electrical Code® (a registered trademark of the National Fire Protection Association) and the UL 924 standard covering emergency lighting and power equipment.
-Two key sections were added to the NEC.
-First, a definition was added:
+Two key NEC sections were modified in the 2023 edition.
+First, a definition was modified:

-Note: See ANSI/UL 924, Emergency Lighting and Power Equipment, for information covering directly controlled luminaires.
+Note: See ANSI/UL 924, Emergency Lighting and Power Equipment, for information covering directly controlled emergency luminaires.

-That definition tells us that any luminaire with a control input that is used for emergency lighting qualifies as a Directly Controlled Luminaire.
+The definition tells us that any luminaire with a control input that is used for emergency lighting qualifies as a Directly Controlled Emergency Luminaire.
 That control input might be DMX512, 0-10 volts, DALI, or even a 120-volt control input used to sense failure of normal power.
-Next, a section was added governing the requirements for Directly Controlled Luminaires:

 Which ones?
 It’s easy to determine, because as these additional UL924 Listings occur, that will be reflected in revised data sheets and labels.
 Note the revised wording on the ColorSource PAR: “Conforms to ANSI/UL Std.
 1573, 924.
 WHEN USED IN AN EMERGENCY LIGHTING APPLICATION, THIS IS A DIRECTLY CONTROLLED LUMINAIRE.”